DA0-DA0/dao-contracts/README.md

 #### Creating tokenfactory denom

 Use osmosisd to create a new tokenfactory denom from your validator account.
-Here we will call the subdenom `uusd`.
+Here we will call the subdenom `uusd`. (the `u` prefix is a Cosmos standard to use a metric prefix to signal how many decimal places the asset has. `µ` stands for micro, so 6 decimals).

 ```
 osmosisd tx tokenfactory create-denom uusd --from test1